Do Cavaliers Need Company From Another Dog?

 When the duo broke up due to one of them passing away, the other one moved in with us to keep Haiku company.
 This was a great decision and that’s how Zico and Haiku became best friends.

-Unfortunately, Zico passed away in early 2019, and we were worried that Haiku wouldn’t be able to live without another dog companion.
+Unfortunately, Zico passed away in early 2019, and we were worried that Haiku couldn’t live without another dog companion.
 So, we got him a little cavalier sister named Halla.
 However, when Halla joined our family, Haiku didn’t seem thrilled about it.
 He mostly avoided her or tolerated her presence.
 There was no aggression; Haiku simply didn’t want to play or interact with Halla.

 Haiku’s separation anxiety was not as severe as it was when he was by himself.
 Therefore the company of Halla alleviated the issue.
 But the two didn’t form a close bond like Zico and Haiku had previously formed.